“Home of the Heroes”. An Interview with Sinclair Hood (part 2)

 Did you settle in Oxford immediately afterwards?

 We came to Oxford after we left Greece in the early 1960s .
 And then, of course, we went back for two winters working on finds, but by then we had the three children .
 We decided to try and find somewhere to live near either Oxford, which I preferred marginally because I knew the library there from before the War, or Cambridge.
 We did look a bit there because Rachel was at Cambridge, so she knew that area well.
-In the end, one of the agents we’d been to had some small houses in the village here .
+In the end, one of the agents we had been using, who owned some small houses in the village here , heard that this Old Vicarage was shortly coming on the market and kindly let us know.
 We had made up our minds at once that this was what we wanted.
 Rachel is very interested in gardening, and this house had obvious possibilities from our point of view.
 It was built in 1867 and replaced a perfectly nice-looking house from the early Eighteenth Century – early Georgian or Queen Anne; a neoclassical building with three floors.

 Fig. 7.
 (From left to right) John and Evelyn Evans, and Sinclair and Rachel Hood at Chondros Viannou in 1958 (courtesy of the BSA).

 Did you ever want to become a Professor at Oxford University, or at least work at the Ashmolean Museum?

 No, not really.
 Well, I was asked to put in for the job to run the Ashmolean but I decided not to go for it.